Part 2. How to Manage Your Infrastructure as Code

 Virtual machines

 A virtual machine emulates an entire computer system, including the hardware.
-You run a hypervisor, such as VMware vSphere, VirtualBox, or Parallels, to virtualize (i.e., simulate) the underlying CPU, memory, hard drive, and networking.
-The benefit of this is that any VM image that you run on top of the hypervisor can see only the virtualized hardware, so it’s fully isolated from the host machine and any other VM images, and it will run exactly the same way in all environments (e.g., your computer, a QA server, a production server).
+You run a hypervisor, such as VMware vSphere, VirtualBox, or Parallels (full list), to virtualize (i.e., simulate) the underlying CPU, memory, hard drive, and networking.
+The benefit of this is that any VM image that you run on top of the hypervisor can see only the virtualized hardware, so it’s fully isolated from the host machine and any other VM images, and it will run exactly the same way in all environments (e.g., your computer, a staging server, a production server).
 The drawback is that virtualizing all this hardware and running a totally separate OS for each VM incurs a lot of overhead in terms of CPU usage, memory usage, and startup time.
-You can define VM images as code using tools such as Packer (which you typically use to create images for production servers) and Vagrant (which you typically use to create images for local development).
+You can define VM images as code using tools such as Packer, which you typically use to create images for production servers, and Vagrant, which you typically use to create images for local development.[7]

 Containers

-A container emulates the user space of an OS.[12]
-You run a container engine, such as Docker or cri-o, to isolate processes, memory, mount points, and networking.
-The benefit of this is that any container you run on top of the container engine can see only its own user space, so it’s isolated from the host machine and other containers, and will run exactly the same way in all environments (your computer, a QA server, a production server, etc.).
-The drawback is that all of the containers running on a single server share that server’s OS kernel and hardware, so it’s much more difficult to achieve the level of isolation and security you get with a VM.[13]
+A container emulates the user space of an OS.[8]
+You run a container engine, such as Docker, Moby, or CRI-O (full list), to isolate processes, memory, mount points, and networking.
+The benefit of this is that any container you run on top of the container engine can see only its own user space, so it’s isolated from the host machine and other containers, and will run exactly the same way in all environments.
+The drawback is that all the containers running on a single server share that server’s OS kernel and hardware, so it’s more difficult to achieve the level of isolation and security you get with a VM.[9]
 However, because the kernel and hardware are shared, your containers can boot up in milliseconds and have virtually no CPU or memory overhead.
 You can define container images as code using tools such as Docker.

 You’ll go through an example of using container images with Docker in Part 3.
 In this blog post, let’s go through an example of using VM images with Packer.